nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 2. Open the terminal and run the command `java javac- Cashleh.jar`
 3. CashLeh? should launch and you can start interacting with the application

+### Refer to user guide for commands

+## Proposed implementations of future features

+* Create periodic income and expenses (subscription fees, salaty etc.)
+* View sum of income and expenses base on specified time range
+* Password protection when starting app
+* Able to rest password
+* More personal information in addition to name (location, age, etc.)
+* Tutorial/guide to use the app
+* Able to set preferred currency, all transaction to be converted accordingly
+* Able to change description, amount, date, and categories of transactions
+* Able to view the transaction information in graphs and charts for visualisation